SystemsApproach/ops/preface.rst

 know-how for making that happen.

-This book lays out a roadmap that a small team of engineers followed over the course of a year to stand-up and operationalize a hybrid cloud that spans a dozen enterprises, and hosts a non-trivial cloud native service (5G connectivity in our case, but that’s just an example).
+This book lays out a roadmap that a small team of engineers followed over the course of a year to stand-up and operationalize an edge cloud that spans a dozen enterprises, and hosts a non-trivial cloud native service (5G connectivity in our case, but that’s just an example).
 The team was able to do this by leveraging 20+ open source